 Thus, the key value proposition for these lead generation/prospecting services is their ability to deliver a steady stream of prospective clients, and that those individuals actually be qualified prospects for your services (i.e., people who fit your target market, have the financial wherewithal to do business with you, and desire your services).
 And while these services are difficult to deliver on, they're not impossible; in point of fact, marketing is an activity that is particularly effective with size and scale, implying that a service trying to reach the public to deliver hundreds or thousands of prospective clients to advisors really may be more cost effective than each advisor doing it individually.

-Accordingly, it's notable that marketing and the delivery of potential prospects to advisors is also becoming part of the value proposition for many emerging turnkey financial planning platforms (TFPPs), from the Garrett Planning Network to mega-RIAs like Edelman Financial Group (which leverages the marketing value of Ric Edelman's books and media activity to provide a regular stream of prospective clients to the firm's advisors).
+Accordingly, it's notable that marketing and the delivery of potential prospects to advisors is also becoming part of the value proposition for many emerging turnkey financial planning platforms (TFPPs), from the Garrett Planning Network to mega-RIAs like Edelman Financial Group (which leverages the marketing value of Ric Edelman's books and media activity to provide a regular stream of prospective clients to the firm's advisors) and our own XY Planning Network.

 In the near term, expect to see competition heat up further in this space, with both the rise of TFPPs that include marketing as part of their value proposition, and third-party platforms.
 In point of fact, the competition has already gotten underway, as some firms in this space report that the cost of financial-planning-related search terms through Google and other search engines have risen dramatically in recent years.
 This will put pressure on the membership associations like FPA and NAPFA in particular, which have traditionally offered this "for free" as a membership benefit but haven't necessarily invested into the technology and marketing the way a for-profit entity might; on the other hand, given how difficult it is to succeed in this space, it's quite likely some of these newer companies will not be around at all in 3 years.